Tomasvdv/Multi-agent-systems/README.md

 1. *Show statistics*: shows the overall statistics of the model over all epochs until so far.
 2. *Show knowledge base*: shows the knowledge base of a particular turret.
 First select this button, then click on a turret to view its knowledge base at that moment.
 The knowledge base is cleared after a run (i.e. the plane has crashed or the plane has been destroyed).
 3. *Show messages*: Shows the messages for all turrets sent for a particular run.

-### Statistics panel
-1. *Total of planes generated*: Total number of planes generated in the simulation.
-2. *Friendly planes generated*: Total number of friendly planes generated in the simulation.
-3. *Enemy planes generated*: Total number of enemy planes generated in the simulation.
-4. *Friendly planes in range*: Total number of friendly planes that were in range of at least one turret.
-5. *Enemy planes in range*: Total number of enemy planes that were in range of at least one turret.
-6. *Friendly planes shot max epochs reached*: Total number of friendly planes shot due the maximum life time before identification has been reached.
-7. *Enemy planes shot no response*: Total number of enemy planes shot due to no response on the indentification message.
-8. *Enemy planes shot max epochs reached*: Total number of enemy planes shot due the maximum life time before identification has been reached.

 # Multi-agent-systems Project Report
 ## Identification, Friend or Foe system